Which authority decides on a claim for compensation in cross-border cases?

 If I need to be present during the procedure and/or when my claim is being decided upon, can I be reimbursed for my travelling costs?
 How can I claim them?
 Who do I have to contact?

-You cannot be reimbursed, as the procedure does not require you to be present personally.
+The procedure does not require you to be present in person.

 Is an interpreter provided, in case I have to be personally present?